Mixed Berry Muffins

 Divide batter into prepared muffin tip, filling to the top or until all of the batter is used up.
 Bake in the center of the oven at 400˚F for 20-22 minutes or until tops are golden and a toothpick inserted into the center come out clean.
 Transfer muffins to a wire rack to cool.
 Serve warm or at room temperature.

 *Spoon the flour into a measuring cup and scrape off the top for an accurate measure.

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen

 I love that my 3-year old is so into baking.
-She loved making these berry muffins as much as she enjoyed eating them!
+She loved making these mixed berry muffins as much as she enjoyed eating them!
 And you’re probably wondering why I wasn’t wearing my princess costume as well… 😉